dhutapratama/docs/helpers.md

 <a name="method-str-swap"></a>
 #### `Str::swap()` {.collection-method}

-The `Str::swap` method replaces multiple values in the given string using PHP's `strtr` function:
+The `Str::swap` method replaces multiple values in the given string using GO's `strtr` function:

     use Illuminate\Support\Str;